fengxia41103/myblog/content/thoughts/prototyping.md

 practical, executable, and working.

-3. It builds communication.
+3. <span class="myhighlight">It builds communication</span>.
 Building prototypes involves lots of discussions.
 Clients brain dumps their expectations to dev team, while dev team internalizes those business functions into a coherent picture illustrated using their familiar technology jargon.